A caring and secure environment

 Bablake has a Christian foundation.
 Today, however, we attract and welcome members of all faiths and backgrounds, a diversity which enriches the lives of our pupils.
 An important part of growing up is a tolerance and an understanding of people from different cultures.
 Bablake provides a happy and open environment where all pupils learn together in an atmosphere of friendship and mutual trust, and where they are given opportunities to explore their place in life.

-Through our teaching of Life Choices (formerly Personal Social Health and Citizenship Education - PSHCE), pupils are equipped with the knowledge and information necessary to make informed choices, within a framework of traditional moral values.
+Through our teaching of Life Choices, pupils are equipped with the knowledge and information necessary to make informed choices, within a framework of traditional moral values.